mjrossouw/METHOD_PK-DDI/README.md

 ## Contents

-- Population PK models
-- MGIT TTP PK/PD models
-- Diagnostic scripts
-- Simulation workflows
+- Full model parameters
+- Other relevant graphs and figures

 ## Software